-CORES' largest operational expenditures are the maintenance and storage of the strategic stocks, which, at €84.4 million estimated for 2005, accounted for 79% of total operational costs (see table 1 above).
+CORES' largest operational expenditures are the maintenance and storage of the strategic stocks, which, at €3.8 million for 2006, accounted for 71% of total operational costs (see tables 2 and 3).
+This cost is expected to be increased by 14% in 2007 following the gradual buildup of 45-day oil reserves.
 Interest expenditures have increased gradually since CORES' creation, reflecting the buildup of oil reserves through debt financing.

 The low interest-rate environment has contained the growth of financial costs, however, which has been lower than debt growth.
-Interest rates are expected to keep growing until 2007, following debt increases derived from the requirement to increase strategic reserves up to 45 days of supply.
-Personnel costs, at an estimated €3.1 million at end-December 2005 (see table 2), represented just 3% of total operational costs.
+Interest rates are expected to keep growing following debt increases derived from the requirement to increase strategic reserves up to 45 days of supply.
+Personnel costs, at €2.0 million at Dec.
+31, 2006, and stock wastage, at €1.5 million (see table 3), together represented just 2.6% of total operational costs.

-Fee income, at €109.8 million in 2005, accounted for almost 100% of total operating income.
-CORES has made a profit every year since it started operations.
-In 2005, net profits are expected to have totaled €3.1 million, slightly lower than the last two years.
-Although CORES' budget has to balance operational costs and revenues, it is nonbinding, and the actual outcome since CORES' creation has always been a fee surplus, part of which is usually paid back to CORES members, with the remainder allocated to the statutory reserve.
+Fee income, at €139.4 million in 2006, accounted for almost 100% of total operating income.
+Although CORES' budget has to balance operational costs and revenues, the actual outcome since CORES' creation has always been a fee surplus, part of which is usually paid back to CORES' members, with the remainder allocated to the statutory reserve.
+In 2006, net profits are expected to have reached an outstanding €3.2 million, compared with an average of €1.5 million in the last three years.
+This has been driven by a much lower-than-expected stock increase.
+This net income excess, however, will be devolved to members after the regular contribution to the statutory reserve (see "Fee system" above).
 Profits from the sale of stocks are allocated to the special reserve and cannot be distributed to the members.